 - Store the product in a safe place until your claim is resolved.
 If you do not have anywhere to keep the product, your attorney can probably help you find someplace.

-If you or someone you care about has been hurt by a product that you feel is defective, you should contact the product liability lawyers at Carr & Carr Attorneys.
-With offices in Tulsa, Oklahoma City and Springdale, Arkansas, our attorneys are available to help you no matter where you live.
+If you or someone you care about has been hurt by a product that you feel is defective, you should contact the Oklahoma product liability lawyers at Carr & Carr.
+Although our offices are in Oklahoma City and Tulsa, we represent defective product victims from across the country.